EliziumNet/Loopz/resources/docs/bulk-renamer.md

 ![picture](../images/bulk-rename.MOVE-TO-FINAL.with-post-SPACES.jpg)

-It can be seen that for each item renamed, the new name is displayed in red, with the original name displayed it in white.
+It can be seen that for each item renamed, the new name is displayed in red, with the original name displayed in white.
 Next to the new name, supplementary info is displayed, including 'Post (Spaces)' (we'll come to this a little later) and a *WhatIf* indicator.

 At the beginning of the batch, a title is shown with the [Locked](#general.safety-features) status highlighted.
 At the end of the batch, the rename summary is shown, displaying the value of key parameter values and some stats.